mendersoftware/mender-docs/02.Overview/13.Device-authentication/docs.md

 ### Authorize-on-request Flow

 The simplest flow, which usually suits quick prototyping and testing best, is manual authorization.
-The Mender server records every auth request for future inspection.
+The Mender Server records every auth request for future inspection.
 You can accept it via the Device Authentication API (or the UI) whenever you see fit.
 When the Device sends another auth request it will result in a successful authorization.